Carreau/phd-dissertation/parts/part1.rst

     - F-actin network cabable of supporting mechanical load :cite:`Feric2013`
     - Presence of f-Actin meshwork meshsize ~0.5µm :cite:`Feric2013`
     - This actin network can wistant repetitive compression :cite:`Feric2013`
-    - F actin network might be linked to the lamin cortex around the nucleus :cite:`Feric2013`
+    - F actin network might be linked to the lamin (a kind of IF) cortex around the nucleus :cite:`Feric2013`
     - Such a network woudl only need to sutain a pressure on the order od 0.01 PA :cite:`Feric2013`, and is essential to fight agains gravity